chauvinSimon/hmm_for_autonomous_driving/README.md

 - Do not forget that the only goal is to **find the most likely sequence (and nothing else)!**
 - Whatever you append to the sub-sequence (`left lane`, `right lane`), the resulting sequence will be less likely than appending the same to (`right lane`, `right lane`).

+This intuition will be implemented in the so called Viterbi Algorithm:
+- Similar to `alpha` table (from left to right), it calculates the best sequence **storing partial paths**, the paths that are winning so far (and **dropping the ones that have lower probability** so far).
+- When it gets to the end, it **goes back using pointers** to get the **most likely path**.

 This example show the intuition of `Dynamic Programming`:

 > Compute local blocks and consider only the most promising ones to build the next ones.